JGIBristol/ask-jgi-handbook/pages/Ask-JGI_shifts/meetings.md

   with the team.
-- The Ask-JGI team members on shift that week can provide an update on any new or ongoing queries in the mailbox that they are dealing with- Any Ask-JGI team member can ask for help, advice, or guidance on a query that they are dealing with or a project that they are working on.
+- The Ask-JGI team members on shift that week can provide an update on any new or ongoing queries in the mailbox that they are dealing with
+- Any Ask-JGI team member can ask for help, advice, or guidance on a query that they are dealing with or a project that they are working on.

 ## Before the meeting